confluentinc/cp-docker-images/docs/quickstart.rst

 Confluent Control Center provides alerting functionality to notify you when anomalous events occur in your cluster.
-This section assumes the console producer and consumer we launched to illustrate the stream monitoring features are still running in the background.
+This section assumes the console producer and consumer you launched to illustrate the stream monitoring features are still running in the background.

 The Alerts / Overview link the lefthand navigation sidebar takes will display a history of all triggered events.
-To begin receiving alerts, we'll need to create a trigger.
+To begin receiving alerts, you'll need to create a trigger.
 Click the "Triggers" navigation item and then select "+ New trigger".

-Let's configure a trigger to fire when the difference between our actual consumption and expected consumption is greater than 1000 messages:
+Let's configure a trigger to fire when the difference between your actual consumption and expected consumption is greater than 1000 messages:

   .. figure:: images/c3-quickstart-new-trigger-form.png